Eyescale/Equalizer/README.md

     cmake ..
     make

-Using git pull to update Equalizer later is not enough, as it does not update CMake/common.
-Remove the Equalizer folder and do git clone again if needed.
+Using "git pull" to update Equalizer later is not enough, as it does not update CMake/common.
+Use "git clean -ffdx" instead, or remove the Equalizer folder and do git clone again if needed.

 ## Windows {#Windows}